udayrathore12/knox-task-5/README.md

 ````
 For Both Directories to get dependencis.

-Task-db includes the PostgreSQL server db, you will need to import it before you can start the app.
+db includes the PostgreSQL server db, you will need to import it before you can start the app.

 Command For Front End (Knox | React.js)
 ````